 In this explosive sequel to I Killed Scheherazade, Joumana Haddad examines the patriarchal system that continues to dominate in the Arab world and beyond.
 From monotheist religions and the concept of marriage to institutionalised machismo and widespread double standards, Haddad reflects upon the vital need for a new masculinity in these times of revolution and change in the Middle East.

 About the Author

-Joumana Haddad is an awardwinning poet, literary translator, publisher and journalist.
+Joumana Haddad is an award-winning poet, literary translator, publisher and journalist.
 In 2008 she launched the Arab world’s first erotic cultural magazine, Jasad (Body), which made headlines around the world.
 Haddad was selected as one of the Beirut39 authors in 2009.
-I Killed Scheherazade: Confessions of an Angry Arab Woman was critically acclaimed and translated into thirteen languages.
+Her publications include I Killed Scheherazade: Confessions of an Angry Arab Woman, which was critically acclaimed and translated into thirteen languages, and Superman is an Arab: On God, Marriage, Macho Men and Other Disastrous Inventions.
 She lives in Beirut with her two sons.

 ‘Literature is often a storm that breaks the rules of decorum and forces us to come face to face with our weaknesses and illusions.
 Joumana Haddad is a poet who inhabits the storm.’